kubernetes/enhancements/keps/sig-windows/2258-node-log-query/README.md

 logs.
 The Windows side would require privileged container support.
 However this would not help scenarios where containers are not launching successfully on the nodes.

+## Infrastructure Needed (Optional)

+No additional infrastructure is needed for this enhancement beyond the existing Kubernetes testing infrastructure.